muhos/SeqFROST/README.md

 [![Build Status](https://app.travis-ci.com/muhos/SeqFROST.svg?token=YXUywHfBSpqMqyUKnyT4&branch=main)](https://app.travis-ci.com/muhos/SeqFROST)

 # SeqFROST
-SeqFROST stands for Sequential Formal Reasoning On SaTisfiability.
+SeqFROST stands for Sequential Formal ReasOning about SaTisfiability.
 It is a sequential SAT solver with inprocessing based on our simplifications engine in GPU SAT solver [ParaFROST](https://github.com/muhos/ParaFROST).
 Unlike ParaFROST, this solver runs completely single-threaded on the CPU with different solving heuristics.
 SeqFROST also won the first place in Main Track of SAT Competition 2022 on SAT instances.

 # Install